5 Songs You Need to Listen to This Week

 "In My Blood," Shawn Mendes

 Shawn Mendes is not yet 20.
 But with “In My Blood” and “Lost in Japan,” two new singles the wildly popular singer-songwriter released back-to-back this week ahead of an impending album, Mendes is here to prove that he’s not just a teen sensation, but a bona fide artist with staying power.
 While “Lost in Japan” leans R&B, “In My Blood” is a soulful pop-rock anthem, taking its cues from the likes of Kings of Leon.
 Sweeping from an intimate acoustic opening to a stadium-ready chorus, Mendes has hit a chord that will certainly speak to the crowds of his generation: “Looking through my phone again, feeling anxious,” he reflects.
 “Afraid to be alone again, I hate this.”
 In a moment of uncertainty and activism, his brand of sincerity feels especially appropriate.
 “Sometimes I feel like giving up, but I just can’t,” he croons, letting the song work some uplifting magic.
-“It isn’t my blood.”
+“It isn’t in my blood.”

 "Hi Lo," Chloe x Halle feat.
 GoldLink